Frequently Asked Questions

 If your project matches our studio values, then we can create your video from script to final edit, always considering your opinion and must-haves.
 We usually set review points for the storyboard, design approval, and final animation check.

-However, note that we don't have an audio team.
-If you do not provide the audio, we will have to subcontract it.
+However, note that we don't have an in-house audio team.
+If you do not provide the audio, we will subcontract it.

 In more detail, we provide: the team's recruiting, directing, script, storyboard, character designs, background art, digital animations, compositing, video editing, and, to some degree, marketing.
 In this article you'll find what each step involves.